simmorsal/ViewDrag/README.md

 happen to `linDraggable`, `imgDarkOverlay` and `viewTouchListener`.
 And by that I mean:

-If the user has dragged a total of one third of `linDraggable`'s height, then after user lifts finger, `linDraggable` should go all the way up until its out of the view, `imgDarkOverlay` should completely fade out, and `viewTouchListener`'s visibility should be set to `View.GONE` so it wouldn't consume any other touches registered on the UI, and any view behind it would be interactive.
+IF, the user has dragged a total of one third of `linDraggable`'s height, then after user lifts finger, `linDraggable` should go all the way up until its out of the view, `imgDarkOverlay` should completely fade out, and `viewTouchListener`'s visibility should be set to `View.GONE` so it wouldn't consume any other touches registered on the UI, and any view behind it would be interactive.

-Else, `linDraggable` should come back to it's original location, `imgDarkOverlay` should get it's original alpha of 1. and nothing would happen to `viewTouchListener`.
+ELSE, `linDraggable` should come back to it's original location, `imgDarkOverlay` should get it's original alpha of 1. and nothing would happen to `viewTouchListener`.

 We use `ViewAnimator` to animate any changes we want to make, and apply